computerhacking101/computerhacking-hugo/content/docs/syncthing/install-syncthing-on-linux/index.md

 ---
 {{< youtube _PXNxpdAvJM >}}

-## Step 1 add Syncthing repo to apt sources.
+## Step 1 add Syncthing repo to apt sources

 Syncthing isn’t available to install using the default repo.
 So the first step is adding syncthing repo to our apt sources so we can install it on our computer.
 We need to open up a terminal and run the following command.